rydercodes/rydercodes/README.md

 **Bachelor's Degree | Computer Software Engineering | IAUM University**
 - **Thesis**: Developed and Managed an E-commerce Platform using PHP, SQL, and JavaScript.
-- During my bachelor’s degree in Computer Software Engineering at IAUM University, I designed and implemented a comprehensive online store project for my thesis.
-I utilized my skills in PHP, SQL, and JavaScript to create and manage an e-commerce platform, enabling users to browse and purchase products online.
-Through this project, I gained valuable experience in web development, database management, and programming.

 ---